Peace and Justice Ministry

 Recent Peace and Justice Ministry Programming

-• Ecological Stations of the Cross (April)
+• Ecological Stations of the Cross (Mead Gardens, 3/14)

 The mission of the Peace and Justice Ministry is to: